 Please note that over the next few weeks the Historical Society of Alberta will be moving offices.
 This will in no way affect the receiving and monitoring of phone messages or emails, nor will it affect the contact information such as our mailing or business addresses.

-HSA is currently seeking individuals to serve on this working board in the position of Treasurer, Second Vice-President, and Director at Large.
-Each position is a two-year term, to a maximum of eight years in total, starting in September at the AGM.
+HSA is currently seeking individuals to serve on this working board in the positions of President and Director at Large.
+Each position is a two-year term, to a maximum of eight years in total, starting in June at the AGM.

 The Historical Society of Alberta (HSA) is a registered non-profit charitable society.
 The Society works to document and promote the history of Alberta.
 These are volunteer roles: there is no remuneration for serving on Council, though Council members will be reimbursed for pre-authorized expenses.

 The deadline for expressions of interest is May 1, 2021.